 Do civil lawsuits require a criminal conviction?

 A civil lawsuit does not require a conviction.
-Nor does it even require that the defendant be charged with a crime.
+Nor does it even require that the defendant is charged with a crime.
 Also, there may be other parties besides the defendant who can be named in the lawsuit.
-For instance, there may be an employer who failed to conduct an appropriate background check.
-Or perhaps a building owner failed to provide adequate security.
+For instance:

-Common civil lawsuits filed by victims of crime in California include (but are not limited to):
+Common civil lawsuits filed by victims of crime include (but are not limited to):